blanquer/praxis/docs_docusaurus/docs/gettingStarted/implementingOurAPI.md

 curl 'http://localhost:9292/comments/1?api_version=1' -G \
   --data-urlencode "fields=id,content,post{id},user{first_name}"

-# Retrieve the second page of users, ordering them by email first, and then id (page size of 5)
+# Retrieve the second page of users, ordering them by uuid first, and then last_name (page size of 5)
 #  -- display only their id, email and first_name
 curl 'http://localhost:9292/users?api_version=1' -G \
     --data-urlencode "fields=id,email,first_name" \
-    --data-urlencode "order=email,id" \
+    --data-urlencode "order=uuid,last_name" \
     --data-urlencode "pagination=page=2,items=5"
 ```

-And there you go, you have a fully functioning API that is able to query items related collections from a real DB, with full support for GraphQL-style field selection.
-You're more than welcome to enable SQL logging and see how efficient the queries are...without having written a single line of controller or ORM line!
+And there you go!, you have a fully functioning API that is able to query items related collections from a real DB, with full support for GraphQL-style field selection.
+You're more than welcome to enable SQL logging and see how efficient the queries are...Not too shabby having all this functionality without having written a single line of controller or ORM code!
 (To enable logging the easiest is to add `ActiveRecord::Base.logger = Logger.new(STDOUT)` towards the end of `config.ru`)

-Not bad eh?
 Did this leave you thirsty for more?
-Ok, challenge accepted, let's go for extra credit by showing you how you can trivially enable powerful query filtering.
+Ok, challenge accepted, let's go for extra credit by showing you how you can trivially enable powerful query filtering on top of this

 NOTE: Also about the other actions that are just scaffolded...